<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 How to Conduct an Effective A/B Test

 Here is an example that will likely resonate with most marketers.
 You might suspect that increasing the size of a call-to-action button in an email newsletter will improve conversions.
-You would then determine a sample size and send one half of the sample group the newsletter with the original button and the other half the large-button version.
-After measuring the results, you can then decide whether to run another A/B test, or send out the newsletter to the rest of your mailing list with the "winning" version.
+You would then determine a sample size and send one-half of the sample group the newsletter with the original button and the other half the large-button version.
+After measuring the results, you can decide whether to run another A/B test or send the newsletter to the rest of your mailing list with the "winning" version.
 You can see here that only one thing was tested...the call-to-action.
-This is important so you only have one different element and you can clearly see the results are driven by that one, single change.
+This is important so you only have one different element, and you can see that one single change drives the results.

 If you want to add another layer of insight to your testing data, you may consider providing your audience with exit or post-test surveys.
-Focus on your core goal.
-Ask them why they took a particular course of action.
-This will give you actual user data into why someone took a certain path on your site, things they liked, and things that may need to be improved.
-This can be invaluable, especially in a website redesign project.
+These surveys can be a powerful tool for understanding the motivations and experiences of your users.
+Focus on your core goal by crafting questions about the reasons behind their actions.
+Ask them why they took a particular course of action, what influenced their decision-making process, and how they felt about the overall experience.
+This will give you actual user data into why someone took a specific path on your site, highlighting things they liked, aspects they found confusing, and areas that may need to be improved.
+Such feedback can be invaluable, especially in a website redesign project, as it provides direct insights from end-users interacting with your site.

-It’s also important to note that you don’t need to conduct an A/B test manually.
-Most digital marketing platforms, such as HubSpot, include A/B testing functionality.
-You can A/B test call-to-action buttons, landing pages, web pages, emails, and more.
+Additionally, it’s also important to note that you don’t need to conduct an A/B test manually.
+Most digital marketing platforms, such as HubSpot, include A/B testing functionality, making it easier to implement and analyze tests.
+You can A/B test various elements, including call-to-action buttons, landing pages, web pages, emails, and more, allowing you to optimize different aspects of your marketing strategy efficiently.

 What to Do After an A/B Test

-It's important to remember that an A/B test should have an end.
-You don't need to A/B test forever.
-Simply get the results you need, pick your "winning" version, and you can move onto your next project.
 Need help getting started?
-We invite you to schedule a complimentary inbound marketing consultation and we can discuss areas you may want to consider A/B testing to get immediate and actionable data on how to optimize your conversion.
+We invite you to schedule a complimentary inbound marketing consultation, and we can discuss areas you may want to consider A/B testing to get immediate and actionable data on how to optimize your conversion.

 Schedule a Complimentary Consultation